gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 1. **Kubernetes Cluster:** An RBAC-enabled Kubernetes cluster is required to deploy Knative.
     The simplest way to get started is to add a cluster using [GitLab's GKE integration](../index.md#adding-and-creating-a-new-gke-cluster-via-gitlab).
+    Minimum recommended cluster size to run Knative is 3-nodes, 6 vCPUs, and 22.50 GB memory.
 1. **Helm Tiller:** Helm is a package manager for Kubernetes and is required to install Knative.
+1. **GitLab Runner:** A runner is required to run the CI jobs that will deploy serverless applications or functions onto your cluster.
+You can install the GitLab Runner onto the existing kubernetes cluster.
+See [Installing Applications](../index.md#installing-applications) for more information.
 1. **Domain Name:** Knative will provide its own load balancer using Istio.
 It will provide an external IP address for all the applications served by Knative.
 You will be prompted to enter a wildcard domain where your applications will be served.
 Configure your DNS server to use the